-Concept Term Definition Nonparticipant Any consumer who was eligible but did not participate in the subject efficiency program, in a given program year.
-ConsumersA consumer who received a efficiency program, in a give participant.
-The term "service that the service can be a w financial rebates, technical as energy efficiency information Each evaluation plan should specific evaluation.
-A consumer who received a service offered through the subject efficiency program, in a given program year; also called program participant.
+Concept Term Definition Nonparticipant Any consumer who was eligible but did not participate in the subje efficiency program, in a given program year.
+Consumers Participant A consumer who received a service offered through the subject efficiency program, in a given program year; also called program participant.
 The term "service" is used in this definition to suggest that the service can be a wide variety of inducements, including financial rebates, technical assistance, product installations, training, energy efficiency information, or other services, items, or conditions.
 Each evaluation plan should define "participant" as it applies to the specific evaluation.
 Gross Impacts Gross Impacts The change in energy consumption and/or demand that results directly from program-related actions taken by participants in an energy efficiency program, regardless of why they participated.
+Net Impacts Attribution of Impacts The change in energy consumption and/or demand that is attributable to a particular energy efficiency program.
+This change in energy use and/or demand may include, implicitly or explicitly, consideration of factors such as free ridership, participant and nonparticipant spillover, and induced market effects.
+These factors may be considered in how a baseline is defined (e.g., common practice) and/or in adjustments to gross savings values.
+Net-to-Gross Ratio A factor representing net program savings divided by gross program savings that is applied to gross program impacts to convert them into net program impacts.
+The factor itself may be made up of a variety of